abhinavmishra-0302/Finance-Trading-Platform/SRS.md

 #### 4.1.2 Low Latency Execution of Trades

 - **Requirements:**
-  - Trading engine should execute orders with low latency.
+  - The trading engine should execute orders with low latency.
   - Immediate response to user-initiated trades.

 ### 4.2 Security